Feeling Lost? 10 Pen Quotes by Famous People to Inspire

 Go on then in doing with your pen what in other times was done with the sword: shew that reformation is more practicable by operating on the mind than on the body of man…

-Thomas Jefferson wrote this in 1792 in a fan letter of his own to Thomas Paine, the well-known pamphleteer and author of Common Sense.
-A variant of the “pen is mightier than the sword” idea, except that Jefferson wrote it 40 years before Edward Bulwer-Lytton’s famous line.
+Jefferson wrote this in 1792 to Thomas Paine, showing the early roots of the “pen is mightier than the sword” idea.

 8. Billy Collins